wadejong/Summer-School-Materials/VectorSIMD/README.md

 ...
 ~~~

-Often hard to understand the assembly code since the compiler knows a lot more about the machine than you.
-However, it knows a lot less about your intentions than you.
+It is often hard to understand the assembly code since the compiler knows a lot more about the machine than you.
+However, it knows a lot less about your intentions than you and it might still be suboptimal.
 Nevertheless, this is clearly vector code that is somehow mixing use of the 512-bit `zmm*` and 256-bit `ymm*` registers.

 ### 6.2 Predication